kimbochen/jax-exp/nn/README.md

 How do we collect the list of leaf names?
 After a module is instantiated, we iterate over its list of attributes (`self.__dict__`).
-If an attribute is of type `Module` or a trainable parameter, put its name into the list of leaf names.
+If an attribute is of type `Module` or a trainable parameter, we put its name into the list of leaf names.
-Otherwise, put its name into the list of static names.
+Otherwise, we put its name into the list of static names.

 However, attributes are sometimes nested, e.g. a list of Transformer blocks.
 Therefore, we need to break down the attribute object into a list of objects.